joshbegley/nyt-latest/previous.md

 `Bloom shares his views on football governance, the increasing American influence, and the possibility of league games being played overseas`\
 https://nytimes.com/athletic/6699541/2025/10/14/tony-bloom-brighton-interview-psr/

-**Explosion at Italian Farmhouse Kills Three Police Officers**\
+**Explosion at Italian Farmhouse Kills Three Military Police Officers**\
-`The police were raiding the house in northern Italy when the blast caused it to collapse, officials said.
+`The police were carrying out an eviction order when a blast caused the building to collapse, officials said.
 More than a dozen officers were injured.`\
 https://nytimes.com/2025/10/14/world/europe/italy-carabinieri-explosion-verona.html

 **How to watch Dodgers at Brewers: Game 2 Time, TV, streaming**\